Kate1985sky/text-redux/README.md

 This project is dedicated to a product catalog, which is launched when the user logs in to the site; during authorization, a comparison is made to ensure that the login and password are entered correctly, after which the user is taken to the site or must try again; using a selection request, you can add a product to the cart, delete it, increase or reduce the number of goods in the cart, create a new product card using the product function useMemo Calculated the number of carts and the cost.

 There are 4 pages: cart pages, NewItem form, login, search.
-Login and password for login:
-name: admin
-password: test

 ## Tools and technologies